loganmartintran/metric/README.md

 - Create and migrate the SQLite database with `rake db:create` and `rake db:migrate`
 - Start the server using `rails s`
 - Run the app on `localhost:3000`
+- Register the URL of your app you want to track with Metric